stackitcloud/stackit-cli/docs/stackit_logme_credentials_create.md

 ## stackit logme credentials create

-Creates credentials for an LogMe instance
+Creates credentials for a LogMe instance

 ### Synopsis

-Creates credentials (username and password) for an LogMe instance.
+Creates credentials (username and password) for a LogMe instance.

 ```
 stackit logme credentials create [flags]